jepugs/fn-cl-early/README.md

 No effort has been made to make this code readable to other people, in case the fact that I'm using Common Lisp wasn't a giveaway.
 No effort has been or will be made to implement features or libraries that I, the despot, do not personally desire.
+No effort has been made to make this code portable.
+It works on with SBCL on my computers and possibly nowhere else because I'm not about to test it.
+I do not plan on accepting any commits from anyone else.
 That said, feel free to use the code as you want, as long as you abide the GPLv3 license.